 Jujutsu 柔術 (“Yielding Art”)

 Many Jujutsu styles were developed by warrior groups over the centuries.
 Most were associated with weaponry, but all had grappling involved.
 The grappling ranged from manipulation of the joints, to wrestling on the ground, to stand-up grappling.
 The name “Ju” (“to yield”) refers to yielding to an opponent’s strength or speed in order to unbalance him and throw him to the ground.
-The secrets of Jujutsu involved understanding the dynamics of your opponent’s motion and force, as well and understanding the physiology of his body.
-Attacking him at his weakest point, whether of his motion, or his body, helped a weaker opponent defeat a stronger one.
+Jujutsu involves understanding the dynamics of your opponent’s motion and force, as well and understanding the physiology of his body.
+Attacking him at his weakest point, whether of his motion or his body, helps a weaker opponent defeat a stronger one.
 Jujutsu is the fastest growing martial art in the world, albeit in it’s sporting form.